PsyVita/RapidAmente-TelemeTuna/README.md

 ## 🛠️ Troubleshooting

 **"Flyway exited / stopped" — is that broken?**
-No. Flyway is supposed to run once, build the tables, and quit.
-Check it succeeded with `docker compose logs flyway`.
+No. Flyway runs once, builds the tables, and quits.
+Check with `docker compose logs flyway`.

 **No data is showing up in Grafana.**
+- Check the **Connection panel** (Pipeline Health tab) first — Disconnected means nothing is arriving at all.
-- Did you actually feed data in?
-Try the **FAKE Data Generator** in Node-RED first.
+- Did you feed data in?
+Try the **FAKE Data Generator**.
-- Is the receiver ESP32 publishing to the right place?
-Topic must be `car_telemetry`, broker port `1883`.
-- Check the `event_logs` table — frames may have been dropped (`FD`) for being malformed.
+- Check `event_logs` — frames may have been dropped (`FD`) for being malformed.
 - Confirm rows exist: `docker exec -it telemetry-postgresdb psql -U <USER> -d <DB> -c "SELECT count(*) FROM telemetry_records;"`

-**Lots of "No timestamp in payload" warnings in the event log.**
-Your data source is sending 15-field frames without the leading timestamp.
-The data is still stored (stamped on arrival), but the receiver ESP32 should be fixed to include the timestamp.
+**Connection says Disconnected but the car is sending.**
+Wrong broker address on the ESP32 (must be the cloud/host IP, port 1883), wrong topic (must be `car_telemetry`), or port 1883 blocked by the firewall / security group.

+**Charts say "No data" after a CSV replay.**
+The dashboard is looking at *Last 15 minutes* — set an absolute time range covering the file's dates.

 **My CSV rows are all being dropped.**
-The CSV import expects a timestamp as the **first** column (16 columns total).
-A 15-column file without timestamps will be rejected with *"Bad field count"* — add a timestamp column first.
+CSV import requires a timestamp as the **first** column (16 columns total).
+A 15-column file is rejected with *"Bad field count"*.

-**I imported a CSV but the row count didn't go up (or went up less than expected).**
-Rows whose timestamps already exist in `telemetry_records` are skipped on purpose (duplicate protection).
-If you're re-importing the same file, that's everything working as designed.
-Check `SELECT count(*)` before and after, and the event log for dropped (`FD`) rows.
+**CSV import added no rows (or fewer than expected).**
+Those timestamps already exist — duplicate protection working as designed.

+**Heal/error counters look too low (or too high).**
+They count only within the selected time range — widen or narrow the time picker.

 **Node-RED can't connect to the database (local setup).**
-You almost certainly still have the host/port set to `postgresdb:5432`.
-Locally it must be `localhost:5433`, with the user/password/database matching your `.env`.
-See [Step 6](#step-6--fix-the-database-connection-the-important-change).
+You still have `postgresdb:5432` configured.
+Locally it must be `localhost:5433` with credentials matching your `.env`.

-**Teammates can't open the dashboards from their device.**
+**Teammates can't open the dashboards.**
-Check they're using the host computer's IP (not `localhost`), that both devices are on the **same subnet** (same Wi-Fi network/hotspot), and that the host's firewall allows incoming connections on ports 3001 / 1881 / 5051.
-For the cloud setup, use the cloud server's public IP and make sure those ports are open in the cloud firewall/security group.
+Cloud: use the cloud public IP; check ports 3001/1881/5051 in the cloud firewall.
+Local: host's LAN IP (not `localhost`), same subnet, host firewall open.

 **Port already in use.**
-Something else on your machine is using 5433, 1881, 1883, or 3001.
-Stop that program, or change the published port in `infrastructure/docker-compose.yaml`.
+Something else owns 5433, 1881, 1883, 3001, or 5051 — stop it or change the published port in `infrastructure/docker-compose.yaml`.

-**Can't log in to Grafana.**
+**Can't log in to Grafana / pgAdmin.**
-Use the `GRAFANA_ADMIN_USER` / `GRAFANA_ADMIN_PASSWORD` from your `.env`.
-If you changed them *after* the first start, you may need `docker compose down -v` (this erases stored data) and start again.
+Use the values from `.env`.
+If you changed them *after* first start, `docker compose down -v` (erases data!) and restart, or change them in the running app.

 **Serial port won't open (local setup).**
-Double-check the exact device name (`ls /dev/cu.*` on macOS, Device Manager on Windows), make sure no other program (like the Arduino IDE) is already holding the port, and confirm the baud rate matches the device (38400).
+Check the exact device name (`ls /dev/cu.*` on macOS, Device Manager on Windows), make sure no other program holds the port, baud = 38400.

 ---

 ## 📖 Glossary (plain-English definitions)

-- **ESP32** — a small, cheap microcontroller board.
-This project uses two: a **sender** on the car and a **receiver** in the pit.
+- **ESP32** — a small, cheap microcontroller board with built-in Wi-Fi.
+This project uses two: a **sender** on the car and a **receiver** that publishes to MQTT.
-- **LoRa** — a long-range, low-power radio technology; how the sender ESP32 talks to the receiver ESP32.
+- **LoRa** — long-range, low-power radio; how the sender talks to the receiver.
-- **Docker / container** — a way to package software so it runs the same on any computer, without you installing each piece by hand.
+- **Docker / container** — packages software so it runs the same on any computer, no manual installs.
-- **Docker Compose** — a tool that starts several containers together from one config file.
+- **Docker Compose** — starts several containers together from one config file.
-- **Node-RED** — a visual, drag-and-wire programming tool.
-Here it's the "brain" that cleans and routes the data.
+- **Node-RED** — a visual, drag-and-wire programming tool; here it's the pipeline "brain".
-- **MQTT / Mosquitto** — a lightweight messaging system for sending small messages (like sensor readings) around.
-Mosquitto is the specific "post office" (broker) used.
+- **MQTT / Mosquitto** — a lightweight publish/subscribe messaging system; Mosquitto is the broker ("post office").
+- **QoS (MQTT)** — delivery guarantee level between broker and subscriber; this project subscribes at QoS 2 (strongest).
-- **PostgreSQL (Postgres)** — the database that stores all the readings permanently.
+- **PostgreSQL (Postgres)** — the database storing all readings permanently.
-- **Flyway** — a tool that builds/updates the database tables automatically and remembers which changes it already applied.
+- **Flyway** — applies versioned SQL migrations automatically, once each.
+- **Grafana** — draws the live charts and gauges from the database.
-- **pgAdmin** — a web interface for browsing and querying the PostgreSQL database by hand.
+- **pgAdmin** — a web interface for browsing the PostgreSQL database by hand.
-- **Grafana** — the tool that draws live charts and gauges from the database.
-- **Serial port** — a USB connection your computer uses to talk to hardware like a radio receiver.
+- **Serial port / baud rate** — USB link to hardware and its speed (38400 here).
-- **Baud rate** — the speed of a serial connection (e.g. 38400).
-Both sides must agree on it.
-- **Raw value** — the unconverted number (-32767…32767) straight from the hardware, before it's turned into real units.
+- **Raw value** — the unconverted -32767…32767 number from the hardware.
-- **Healing** — replacing a clearly-broken reading with the last known-good value so one glitch doesn't ruin the data.
+- **Healing** — replacing a clearly-broken reading with the last known-good value, with full disclosure in the data and logs.
-- **Bitmask** — a single number that secretly holds many yes/no flags, one per bit.
-The definition tables explain what each bit means.
+- **Bitmask** — one number holding up to 16 yes/no fault switches, one per bit.
-- **Frame** — one complete reading: one line of comma-separated values (timestamp + 15 data fields).
+- **Frame** — one complete reading: 15 comma-separated data fields (16 with a leading timestamp).
+- **FD** — "frame dropped": the log level for discarded frames.

 ---